octgn/OCTGN/README.md

 OCTGN 3.0
 =================================================
 This is the new home for the OCTGN open source project.
-It is released under a **GPL3** license.
+The project's license is in LICENSE.md

 Get Involved!